 The EC is in particular responsible for the implementation of the new EU Space Programme Regulation, laying down the objectives, budget and rules of the Programme for the 2021-2027 period.
 This Regulation also establishes the European Union Agency for the Space Programme (EUSPA).
+In February 2022, the EC propose two new initiatives to boost the Space Traffic management and space-based secure connectivity [42].

-The EC is also responsible for the European funding programs, such as the Horizon 2020 program which provided nearly €80 billion in total over the 2014-2020 period for research and innovation, including €1.4 billion especially dedicated to space [27].
-Its successor, Horizon Europe, runs from 2021 to 2027 with a €95 billion total funding, on similar terms [40].
+The EC is also responsible for the European funding programs, such as the Horizon 2020 program which provided nearly €80 billion in total over the 2014-2020 period for research and innovation, including €1.4 billion especially dedicated to space [23].
+Its successor, Horizon Europe, runs from 2021 to 2027 with a €95 billion total funding, on similar terms [43].

-2.3.2 The European Space Agency (ESA)
+1.3.2 The European Space Agency (ESA)

 ESA defines itself as "Europe's gateway to space".
 It was created in 1975 and has its headquarters located in Paris.
-ESA is an intergovernmental organization dedicated to the space sector with 22 Member States [41]: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania,
+ESA is an intergovernmental organization dedicated to the space sector with 22 Member States [44]: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania,